kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

         \label{psf-exp}
     \end{figure}

+If the scene is not flat but has different depths than there is a blur kernel :math:`k^z` for each depth *z* thus this is a spatially-variant kernel :cite:`Xu2012`.

 Deblurring
 ++++++++++
 Deblurring is the task of finding the sharp image of a blurred one.
 It is the inverse problem to the convolution of a sharp image with a blur kernel.
 Thus the technique used for this is called deconvolution.
-It can be distingu
+It can be distinguished into non-blind deconvolution for a known blur kernel and blind deconvolution for a unknown blur kernel.

 Non-Blind Deconvolution
 -----------------------

-The blur kernel is known or is assumed to be of a simple form then the deconvolution is referred to as non-blind deconvolution.
+If the blur kernel is known or is assumed to be of a simple form then the deconvolution is referred to as non-blind deconvolution.

 Due to the reason that mathematically there is no inverse operation to convolution some other techniques have to be used to perform a deconvolution.
 One approach is using the **convolution theorem** (see the corresponding chapter) which transforms the problem into the frequency domain where the deconvolution simply becomes a division.
 The Fourier Transformation *F* is used to transform the blurred image *B* and the kernel *k* into the frequency domain.
 The result is the sharp image in the frequency domain *F(I)*.
 To transform it back to the spatial domain the inverse Fourier Transformation is needed.